somritdasgupta/webCV/README.md

    Open your browser and go to `http://localhost:3000` to view the website.

 ## Usage

-- **Viewing the Website:** After running the development server, you can view your website in your browser at `http://localhost:3000`.
 - **Building for Production:** To build the website for production, run:

   ```bash